J-Sanderson/100-days-of-code/log.md

 ### Day 46: July 29, 2017

 **Today's Progress**: Back to the Simon game.
 I'm still planning on fixing up the graphics this weekend, so I drew up some more and added them to the page.
 Tweaked the CSS some too - it was a horrible mess, redundancies everywhere, thanks to having been patched up one bit at a time.
 Should be a little cleaner now.
+Trying to fix up the mobile layout too.
+Someone was very kind enough to send me a screenshot of the page on their phone so I have some ideas of what needs to be done.

 **Thoughts:** Good to be working again!

+Mobile breakpoints are interesting.
+They remind me in some way of old webpages and having to compensate for different resolutions.
+Remember pages that would have seperate versions for 1024x768 vs 800x600?
+I can't complain about breakpoints now.
+I also somehow like the idea that a single page can look so dramatically different depending on size.
+I don't know, something about it seems pleasing?

 **Link to work:** [Copycat!
 A  Simon clone!](https://codepen.io/jsanderson/pen/vZwYOx)